-SCOPE: To assess the scholarship and student employment and support funds derived from institutional funds administered through CGPS (operating grant & SIOS).
-Scholarship and Bursaries from endowed funds administered through CPGS and funds administered by Schools and Colleges are not in scope of this project.
+Scholarship and Bursaries from endowed funds administered through CGPS and funds administered by Schools and Colleges are not within the scope of this project.

 Working Group Composition